rust-lang/prev.rust-lang.org/faq.md

 #### Why can't I compare floats?

 You can!
 Floats implement the `PartialOrd` trait, which means that `>`, `<`, `<=`, and `>=` are defined for them.
 But they do _not_ implement the `Ord` trait, because (thanks to `NaN`) there is no total ordering for floating point numbers.
 There [is a crate](https://crates.io/crates/ordered-float) that provides a total ordering on floats by wrapping them, which may be desirable depending on your use-case.

-So you can do all the normal comparison operations you would expect, but you can't use the `cmp` function.
+You can still do all of the normal comparison operations you would expect, but you can't use the `cmp` function.

 #### Why can't I use `f32` or `f64` as `HashMap` keys?

-In order to be used as a key in a `HashMap`, a type must implement the `Eq` and `Hash` traits. `f32` and `f64` implement `PartialEq`, but not `Eq`, because both types include `NaN` (stands for "not a number"). `NaN` values are not equal to any float, and are not equal to each other, so there is no total ordering over floating point types in Rust.
+In order to be used as a key in a `HashMap`, a type must implement the `Eq` and `Hash` traits. `f32` and `f64` implement `PartialEq`, but not `Eq`, because both types include `NaN` (stands for "not a number"). `NaN` values are [not equal to any float, and are not equal to each other](https://en.wikipedia.org/wiki/NaN).
 This means that `f32` and `f64` can't be used as keys in a HashMap.

 #### How can I convert between numeric types?

 There are three ways: the `as` keyword, which does simple casting for primitive types, the `Into` and `From` traits, which are implemented for a number of type conversions (and which you can implement for your own types), and `transmute`, which is an unsafe function that tells the compiler to treat the bits of one type as those of another type.

-## Syntax
+### Syntax

 #### Why curly braces?
 Why can't everything be like Haskell/Python?

+Use of curly braces to denote blocks is a common design choice in a variety of programming languages, and Rust's consistency is useful for people already familiar with the style.

-Flexibility, simplicity, and correctness.
-Curly braces allow for more flexible syntax for the programmer, a simpler parser in the compiler, and help reduce the possibility of logic mistakes caused by incorrect indentation, like Apple's classic [goto fail](https://gotofail.com/) bug.
+Curly braces also allow for more flexible syntax for the programmer, a simpler parser in the compiler, and help reduce the possibility of logic mistakes caused by incorrect indentation, like Apple's classic [goto fail](https://gotofail.com/) bug.

 #### I can leave out parentheses on if conditions, why do I have to put brackets around single line blocks?
 Why is the C style not allowed?

-A single line block may not always be a single line block.
-Forgetting to add in the brackets when you add a line to an `if` block can be the cause of some serious programming errors (just look at Apple's [&ldquo;goto fail&rdquo;](https://gotofail.com/) bug).
-In the interest of safety, Rust makes you use the blocks every time.
+Rust does not require parentheses around the conditional for `if`, `else if`, and the like.
+If C-style bracketless blocks were allowed, there would be no clear delineation between the condition and the body of the block.
+Requiring braces also eliminates the dangling-else problem, where nested if-else expressions can lead to ambiguity.

 #### Why is there no literal syntax for dictionaries?

 Dictionaries (or `HashMap`s in Rust parlance) aren't a primitive data type, and so they don't get literal syntax.
-If you want to make a `HashMap`, use `HashMap::new()`.
+If you want more convenient syntax for `HashMap` creation, you can [create a macro](http://stackoverflow.com/questions/27582739/how-do-i-create-a-hashmap-literal/27582993#27582993) to provide it.

 #### When should I use an implicit return?

-You should use an implicit return everywhere it can be used.
-Unless you're writing an early return (before the end of a function, where typing `return` is mandatory), it should be implicit.
+Implicit returns are simply a coding style option, and can be used anywhere they make sense.
+While early returns require an explicit `return`, any other return can be made implicit according to your preferences or the preferences of your project.

 #### Why aren't function signatures inferred?

-- Mechanically, it simplifies the inference algorithm; inference only requires looking at one function at a time.
+- Mechanically, it simplifies the inference algorithm, as inference only requires looking at one function at a time.
+- Mandatory function signatures help enforce interface stability at both the module and crate level.
-- The same simplification goes double for human readers.
-A reader does not need an IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.
+- It improves code comprehension for programmer, eliminating the need for an  IDE running an inference algorithm across an entire crate to be able to guess at a function's argument types; it's always explicit and nearby.

 #### Why does `match` have to be exhaustive?

 `match` being exhaustive has some useful properties.
-First, if every possibility is covered by the `match`, adding further variants to the `enum` in the future will cause a compilation failure, rather than an error at runtime.
+First, if every possibility is covered by the `match`, adding further variants to an `enum` in the future will cause a compilation failure, rather than an error at runtime.
 Second, it makes cost explicit.
 In general, the only safe way to have a non-exhaustive `match` would be to panic the thread if nothing is matched, though it could fall through if the type of the `match` expression is `()`.
 This sort of hidden cost and special casing is against the language's philosophy.
-It's easy to ignore all unspecified cases by using the `_` wildcard:
+It is easy to ignore all unspecified cases by using the `_` wildcard:

 ```rust
 match val.do_something() {